 2. 'What can I knit with one skein of yarn?'

 It all depends on the weight of the yarn and the size of the skein!
 If you have one 100g skein of lace weight or 4ply (fingering) yarn, it is plenty for a beautiful shawl or a pair of socks!
-If you have a 100g ball of bulky or super bulky yarn, you could make a pair of wrist warmers or a hat; with a 100g ball of aran weight yarn, you would be able to make a pair of mittens or a hat and a couple of mug cozies, a purse, bookmarks, dishcloths or a small toy.
+If you have a 100g ball of chunky or super chunky yarn, you could make a pair of wrist warmers or a hat; with a 100g ball of aran weight yarn, you would be able to make a pair of mittens or a hat and a couple of mug cozies, a purse, bookmarks, dishcloths or a small toy.
 100g of DK yarn will make a cowl, a pair of socks or a baby cardigan or a cover for a tablet.

 Free projects you can knit with one skein